• Loading stock data...

 The judge admitted this is a “novel and evolving area of the law,” and says his opinion has changed as “new arguments, facts, and law develop.”

-In addition to Nevada, Kalshi and others have been hit with cease-and-desists from regulators in at least five other states: Maryland, New Jersey, Ohio, Montana, and Illinois.
+In addition to Nevada, Kalshi and others have been hit with cease-and-desists from regulators in at least six other states: Maryland, New Jersey, Ohio, Montana, Arizona, and Illinois.
 Kalshi has sued the regulators in Nevada, New Jersey, and Maryland.
 It also faces lawsuits from the Massachusetts Attorney General and Native American tribes in California and Wisconsin.

 Nevada’s gaming regulator has been particularly aggressive in its stance against prediction markets.
 It warned sports betting operators last month that it considers sports-prediction markets to be illegal gambling, and it threatened to take action if companies offer sports event contracts without approval.
 That caused FanDuel and DraftKings, both of which are planning to launch prediction-markets platforms soon, to withdraw their applications in the state.